5 Star Review

 Benefits of Extrapleural Pneumonectomy

-• Disease Control: An EPP removes the affected lung and nearby tissues to eliminate as much cancer as possible.
+• Disease Control: An EPP removes the affected lung and nearby tissues to eliminate cancer.
 It removes a lot of cancerous tissue at once, which helps slow disease progression.

-• Multimodal Therapy: An EPP facilitates the effectiveness of additional treatments like chemotherapy or radiation, which can lead improve life span.
+• Multimodal Therapy: An EPP facilitates the effectiveness of additional treatments like chemotherapy or radiation.
+These can extend lifespan.
 Using high-dose radiation therapy after EPP, doctors can help prevent the cancer from coming back in the same area.

-• Symptom Relief: The surgery has the potential to reduce pain, breathlessness, and other cancer-related symptoms.
+• Symptom Relief: EPP has the potential to reduce pain, breathlessness and other cancer-related symptoms.

-“As it has turned out, the EPP with HITHOC followed by four rounds of chemotherapy was not the end of my treatment journey, but rather only the beginning,” says mesothelioma survivor Michael Cole.
+“As it has turned out, the EPP with HITHOC followed by four rounds of chemotherapy was not the end of my treatment journey, but rather only the beginning,” Cole said.
 “I believe the aggressive treatment I had in the beginning was absolutely necessary to give me a chance to be here now, and I am grateful for the decision we made.”

 Couple reviews Mesothelioma Guide together